 (1) A person who misuses information obtained by reason of any function that person has, or at any time had, in the administration of this Act commits an offence.

-Penalty: $20 000.
+Penalty: a fine of $20 000.

 (2) A person misuses information if it is, directly or indirectly, recorded, used, or disclosed to another person, other than —